Schema and guidelines for creating a staticSearch engine for your HTML5 site

 Appendix A.1.3 <contexts>

-<contexts> (The set of context elements that identify contexts for keyword-in-context fragments.)
+<contexts> (The set of context that identify contexts for keyword-in-context fragments.)

 Namespace http://hcmc.uvic.ca/ns/staticSearch